clbattthcmut/blog.bkisc.com/content/blog/hoangDayNe/intigrity-monthly-0923/index.md

 There are a few payloads with alternative characters, unicodes that I have tried and failed like: `%a0, %09, %0a, ...`

-There is still other ways.
+There are still other ways.

-Taken this from [Hacktricks](https://book.hacktricks.xyz/pentesting-web/sql-injection#no-spaces-bypass), we may already find the payload we need:
+Taking this from [Hacktricks](https://book.hacktricks.xyz/pentesting-web/sql-injection#no-spaces-bypass), we may already find the payload we need:
 `?max=(1)and(1)=(1)`.

 Nice👌.

-However if you apply this right a way it would not work as it requires a **leading numeric character** in the payload.
+However, if you apply this right away it would not work as it requires a **leading numeric character** in the payload.
 We can use arithmetic operators to utilize this.

 Operator `*` multiply is not filtered. `?max=1*(2)and(1)=(1)`

 ### Desired characters are blocked

-We can already construct a payload for **Union based** SQL Injection.
+We can already construct a payload for **Union-Based** SQL Injection.

-The payload for it maybe: `1 union select 1,2,password from users`
+The payload for it may be: `1 union select 1,2,password from users`

-Bad news: `"password"` has characters "a" which is filtered.
+Bad news: `"password"` has character a "a" which is filtered.

 Good news: [Hacktricks](https://book.hacktricks.xyz/pentesting-web/sql-injection#bypass-column-names-restriction) also offers us another way around.